irene-1308/final-project-innovation-collective/README.md

 A landing page based on LearnWorlds press release guidelines (so Amazon press release).
 Possibly with an "are you interested" e-mail subscription form to gauge initial interest.

 ### MVP1

+Just two pages to start with.
+A profile page, and a group chat page.

 - #### Step 1